fzn0x/fzn0x/README.md

 - [hypf](https://github.com/fzn0x/hypf) - Minimal `fetch` wrapper, it's still working in progress and I like to explore more there.
 - [omura](https://github.com/fzn0x/omura) - I've launched my first open-source project using AST utilities.
 The idea came to me when I noticed many outdated and non-functional clients for running the Gemini Protocol.
 I built a simple CLI that mimics what a [kristal](https://github.com/MasterQ32/kristall) browser does, using AST for navigation.
 You can perform searches similar to using Google Search by entering the query in the CLI, it uses gemini://geminispace.info/search? in the Gemini Protocol.

-Know me more by my personal website: https://fzn0x.dev/ (WIP)
+Know me more by my personal website: https://fzn0x.dev/